-Conducted energy devices are issued for use during a member's current assignment.
+CEDs are issued for use during a member's current assignment.
 Those leaving a particular assignment may be required to return the device to the department inventory.

-Officers shall only use the conducted energy device and cartridges that have been issued by the Department.
-Uniformed officers who have been issued the conducted energy device shall wear the device in an approved holster.
+Officers shall only use the CED and cartridges/magazines that have been issued by the Department.
+Cartridges/magazines should not be used after the manufacturer's expiration date.

+Uniformed officers who have been issued the CED shall wear the device in an approved holster.